sreeragh-ar/useful_japanese_words/japanese_words.md

 * John can speak english and japanese - John  san wa ego to nihongo ga hanase mas.
 * Professor Tanaka can speak english and japanese - Tanaka sensei wa ego to nihongo ga hanase mas.
 * How many people are there? - Nanin diska?
+* What is this? - Kone wa nandiska?
+* What is it? / What is that? - Sone wa nandiska
+* Is this tea? - Kone wa ocha diska?
+* That one please - Sone o kodasai
+* This is tea - Kone wa ocha dis